 The best mattress for your child will provide a superb level of comfort and sleep.
 Children are very active during the day and will therefore need to get sufficient rest at night.
 Growing and learning takes a lot of their body's resources, so the best mattresses for kids will feel soothing and relaxing to the body.

-Furthermore, it's not solely your child who will gain from this: you as a parent will benefit from a well-rested child.
-A greater attention span and less behavioural difficulties are hallmarks of a child receiving a sufficient amount of sleep.
+Furthermore, having a well-rested child benefits you as a parent.
+A greater attention span and fewer behavioural difficulties are hallmarks of a child receiving a sufficient amount of sleep.
 Now that's something the whole family can enjoy!